Luunge/Luunge/README.md

-A Full Stack Developer from Hargeisa, Somaliland, am glad you
+A Full Stack Developer from Hargeisa.